wezelball/rawpi/README.md

+README.md
-README.md# Project Title
+# Project Title

 Rawpy - Radio Astronomy With Python
-A suite of command-line applications for perform oservations and post-process data
+A suite of command-line applications for performing radio telescope oservations and post-processing data.

 ## Description
 Rawpy consists of multiple command-line applications to perform both spectral and total power observations.
 Recorded data can be despiked, filtered, smoothed, and plotted.
 Future versions will allow PDF resport output, and control of noise source calibration via USB relay.